Bipartite causal inference with interference, time series data, and a random network: Introduction

-For time series data, most of the causal inference literature focuses on the case without interference.
-The literature on this topic is large, and it is out of scope to review here \citep[see][for surveys on the topic]{abadie2018econometric,imbens2024causal}.
-Relevant to our work are extensions of panel data methodology to the case with unit-to-unit interference.
-In \cite{cao2019estimation, grossi2020synthetic, di2020inclusive} and \cite{menchetti2020estimating}, a subset of units receives the treatment at some point in time and remains treated thereafter, and in \cite{clark2021approach} and \cite{agarwalnetwork} the units' treatment assignments changes over time by endogenous nature or by design.
-None of these methods has been considered in the bipartite setting.
+For time series data, most of the causal inference literature focuses on the case without interference \citep[see][for surveys on the topic]{abadie2018econometric,imbens2024causal}.
+Recently, panel data methodology has been extended to the case with unit-to-unit interference.
+In \cite{cao2019estimation, grossi2020synthetic, di2020inclusive}; and \cite{menchetti2020estimating}, some units receive the treatment at some point in time and remain treated thereafter, and in \cite{clark2021approach} and \cite{agarwalnetwork} the units' treatment assignment changes over time.
+These methods have yet to be extended to the bipartite setting, and assume the existence of multiple units measured over time.

+Recent work on causal inference with data over time allows past treatments to affect future outcomes, called carryover effects.
+Relevant to our work is the literature on switchback experiments, where a single unit is followed over time, and its treatment changes according to an experimental design. \cite{Bojinov2019} proposed an IPW estimator for general temporal estimands. \cite{bojinov2023design} developed minimax decision rules for optimizing the treatment assignment in switchback experiments, and \cite{hu2022switchback} used Markov models to allow for long-term carryover effects.
+In switchback designs the treatment assignment mechanism is known, which simplifies estimation.
+In contrast, in observational bipartite settings, the exposure assignment mechanism is unknown and potentially hard to model as it depends on unknown treatment and network dynamics.

+Our motivating context is the evaluation of the effect of smoke from wildfires on population mobility using bicycles (\cref{sec:motivating}).
+Forested geographical areas correspond to the interventional units on which a wildfire might take place and populated geographical areas are the outcome units on which biking activity is measured.
+Wildfires in forested areas can lead to smoke exposure in populated areas according to weather and atmospheric processes which, in turn, can affect cycling activity.